BoaPi/learning-rust/README.md

 * **shadowing** is **not** mutability, reassignment only work with `let` keyword
 * after reassignment the variable is immutable again
 * **shadowing** can be used to change the type of a variable, to reuse the name

+## Ownership

+* most unique feature of **rust*
+* it enables memory safety guarantees without a garbage collector
+* **ownership** is a set of rules to govern how the memory gets managed
+* if any rule is violated, the programm won't compile

 ## Data types